Simon Wolfson

 Simon Adam Wolfson, Baron Wolfson of Aspley Guise (born 27 October 1967), is a British businessman and currently chief executive of the clothing retailer Next plc, as well as a Conservative life peer.
-He is the son of the former Next chairman, The Baron Wolfson of Sunningdale, who was also a Conservative life peer.
+He is the son of the former Next chairman, David Wolfson, Baron Wolfson of Sunningdale, who was also a Conservative life peer.

-Family and education
+Early life and education

 Wolfson's great-grandfather, Solomon Wolfson, was a Jewish cabinet-maker who settled in Glasgow and had nine children, one of whom was Sir Isaac Wolfson, Simon's great uncle, who made his fortune through Great Universal Stores.
 Wolfson's father, Lord Wolfson of Sunningdale, was a former chairman of Next and Great Universal Stores, as well as being a Conservative life peer.

 Wolfson is the eldest of three siblings.
 He attended Radley College, near Abingdon, followed by studying law at Trinity College, Cambridge.

-Business career
+Career

 Wolfson joined Next as sales assistant in its Kensington branch in 1991.
 The following year, he was taken on as assistant to Next's chief executive, David Jones.
 Wolfson was elevated within the company rapidly, being appointed to the board of directors in 1997, culminating in his appointment as chief executive in August 2001 but leading at least one city analyst to make allegations of nepotism.
 At the age of 33, this made him the youngest chief executive of a FTSE 100 company.
-He was one of the first businesspeople to predict the 2008–9 economic crisis.
+He was one of the first businesspeople to predict the 2008 financial crisis.